top of page

 So you see, I didn’t do her all bad.
 Every once and a while I know she likes to feel pretty, so I'll write in a way for her to find some extra cash and go to the salon.
 Sometimes I think I should write in extra work experience for her resume or tell her the secret numbers to the lottery I run over at the corner store.
 The Keno, that one.
 I talked about it in chapter 7.
 She always smiles when I help her out, although she doesn’t know who I am.
 I guess maybe it seems like I have some guilt.

 I put the computer down and take a sip of water from a glass on my shelf.
 I put the ball on the pillow next to me.
 I imagine that it looks like a round blue egg in a fluffy white nest.
 “I’ll be waiting a long time for that one to hatch,” I snicker to myself.
 I pick the ball up and chuck it against the dresser.
 Photographs and yearbooks quiver on top.
 “Fuck,” I swear beneath my breath.
 I look at my computer, two screens flash in front of me - Microsoft Word and Firefox.
 One program holds all my bullshit and the other holds the bullshit of everyone else.
-I pretend to choke with a noose around my neck.
-I do the actions and everything, I even stick my tongue out of my gaping dead mouth.
 Maybe I do have some guilt.
 Maybe I feel a little bit guilty for starting such a major story at an age where I didn’t know how to write.
 She knows, I know, that I wrote her in as a lesser in the opening paragraph.
 She’s sad, I know, and all I can do is type her in hope until I can figure out the writing style of a 'Choose Your Own Adventure'.

 Through all my efforts of salvation I cursed my protagonist to be a lesser.
 A failure.
 And I can’t change what’s already been written.
 I gave her courage, I gave her strength, I gave her time so that her body may curve beautifully into the bone structure I have prepared for it.
 Courage, strength and time, but no new beginnings.
 And every night, without knowing who I am, she whispers, “Thank you for another day.”